 Most acute middle ear infections resolve without antibiotics.
 Thus, many doctors use antibiotics only when children are very young or very ill, do not improve after a brief period of time, when there are signs that the infection is getting worse, or when children have frequent infections.
 Antibiotics, such as amoxicillin (with or without clavulanate), may be used.

 For children, antihistamines (such as brompheniramine or chlorpheniramine) and vasoconstrictors (drugs that constrict blood vessels, also sometimes called decongestants) are not helpful and should not be used.

-If the eardrum is bulging and the child has severe or persistent pain, fever, vomiting, or diarrhea, a doctor may puncture the eardrum (called myringotomy ) to allow the infected fluid to drain.
-Sometimes doctors then also insert tympanostomy tubes.
+If the eardrum is bulging and the child has severe or persistent pain, fever, vomiting, or diarrhea, ear specialists may puncture the eardrum (called myringotomy ) to allow the infected fluid to drain.
+Sometimes ear specialists then also insert tympanostomy tubes.
 After this procedure, symptoms usually resolve quickly, hearing returns, and the eardrum heals on its own.